Fox & Friends First: Programming announcements and changes

+In June 2023, Fox News announced that the show would be ending its 4am EST hour and only broadcasting from 5–6am EST with Shimkus and Piro remaining as co-hosts.

 Location

 Fox & Friends First is broadcast from Studio J at 1211 Avenue of the Americas (also known as the News Corp.
 Building), New York City.
 On March 19, 2018, Fox & Friends First has relocated to Studio D from its original location in Studio J for construction.
 The team moved back to Studio J on June 19, 2018.